kkire245/KCorp-Enterprise-Homelab/02-Active-Directory/group-policy-and-client-join.md

 - **Computer Settings:** KCorp-Password-Policy, Default Domain Policy
 - **User Settings:** KCorp-Desktop-Restriction, KCorp-Mapped-Drive

 Domain join, DNS resolution, OU-scoped policy application, and group nesting (KCorp-AD-IT-Staff nested in KCorp-AD-All-Managers) all verified working end-to-end on a real domain-joined client and user.
-This completes Phase 1: working domain, OUs, users, groups, GPOs, and a domain-joined client with confirmed policy application.
+This completes the Active Directory Stage: working domain, OUs, users, groups, GPOs, and a domain-joined client with confirmed policy application.

 The most valuable outcome of this step wasn't the GPOs applying cleanly.
 It was hitting two genuine, common real-world AD issues (default computer container placement, and `gpresult` elevation/scope behavior) and working through them methodically rather than assuming something was broken.